ClementTsang/bottom/docs/README.md

 ## Running locally

 One way is to just run `serve.sh`.
-Alternatively, the manual steps are:
+Alternatively, the manual steps are, assuming your current working directory is the bottom repo:

 ```bash
 # Change directories to the documentation.